 2.3.
-MIT-Wide Signature Control Program for the Purchase of Certain Hazardous Materials ш Radioactive iviaterials Nitrous Oxide Gas Controlled Substances, such as drugs Explosives Hypodermic Needles and Syringes Liquid Petroleum Gases Ethyl Alcohol Certain Biological Materials Certain Highly Toxic Chemicals Certain Poisons
+MIT-Wide Signature Control Program for the Purchase of Certain Hazardous Materials

 The MIT Procurement Department through its Purchasing Policies and Procedures has established Institute-wide restrictions on the purchase of certain hazardous materials.
 These materials require preapproval by authorized MIT agents prior to purchase.
 These materials include: